 Open to all visual artists, this three-week studio course set in New York City focuses on a discussion of interdisciplinary art practices with an emphasis on contemporary dialogues through the lens of painting.

 Instructor: Linda Geary

-The class visits the studios of artists who live and work in the area and, through these studio visits, structures its own discussions and projects around questions of new and traditional perspectives in painting in 2014.
+The class visits the studios of artists who live and work in the area and, through these studio visits, structures its own discussions around questions of contemporary perspectives in art.

 The course provides daily studio time during which students work on projects that have been previously proposed to ensure the best use of studio time.